 She has tied her scarf so that it is kind of a cross between a pussy bow and a neck tie, adding a slightly androgynous feel to an outfit which still retains plenty of femininity, thanks to the print on the scarf and the over-the-knee boots.

-To add a pop of color
+To add a pop of color with your scarf

 Divina (below) has added a pop of orange to her neutral outfit through the use of her scarf.

-To add a little rock ‘n’ roll edge
+Use your scarf to add a little rock ‘n’ roll edge

 Claudia (below) has chosen a skull print scarf to not only tie in the color of her pink tee, but to add a little rock ‘n’ roll edge to her classic outfit.

-As a belt
+How to wear a scarf As a belt

 Who says you have to wear your scarf around your neck?
 A scarf can also look equally stylish worn as a belt.